k-eeer/fdaProvedDrugDockingWithSmina/README.md

 you can use buildSql.sh get url of Pubchem.

+#pubchempy should be install

+$sudo pip install pubchempy

 #usage:

 $sh ./buildSql.sh

 #if you want to check molecule page from pubchem

 #delete pound key of this line before execution

 #firefox -new-tab "https://pubchem.ncbi.nlm.nih.gov/compound/$page"

 #possible result